RoSchmi/Esp32Repos/Proj/Esp32_Sinric_Ring_DoorBell_Alexa_Fritzbox_MyHome/README.md

 Define WiFi-Credentials, FritzBox-Credentials and Sinric Pro Credentials in the file include/config_secrete.h (take 'config_secret_template.h' as a template)

 Define 'TRANSPORT_PROTOCOL' (http or https) in file config.h When you begin to work with this App set TRANSPORT_PROTOCOL = 0 (http) The https secured connection will not work before you include the specific certificate of your personal FritzBox in include/config.h.
 Instructions how to get the certificate are given in the file 'config.h' When you have included the correct certificate, set TRANSPORT_PROTOCOL = 1 More configurations can be made in config.h (details are explained in config.h).
+When you start using the application set 'WORK_WITH_WATCHDOG' to 0.
+When everthing is working, set 'WORK_WITH_WATCHDOG' to 1.

 The FRITZ_DEVICE_AIN can be found on your Fritz!Dect 200 powersocket To get the Sinric Pro Credentials have a look at: